 GIFs have emerged as a vibrant mode of expression in a time of rapidly expanding vocabularies.
 Tenor, a startup with an early position as the leading GIF keyboard, saw an opportunity to strengthen their product position in this evolving landscape with a bold new identity and strategy.
 Our work with Tenor spanned research, strategy, a design system for the platform, and a new brand identity.
+This partnership accelerated Tenor's ability to help people visually express their thoughts and emotions with more than four billion distinct search terms entered in 2017, culminating in their acquisition by Google in March 2018.

 The brand needed an identity open to the possibilities of broader communication features.
 Tenor, the new name, suggests the nuance of expression through voice and tone.